Prince Edward Road: Prince Edward Road West

 Prince Edward Road West starts from Kowloon City where it succeeds Prince Edward Road East.
 It runs across Kowloon City and Prince Edward, and ends at Tai Kok Tsui at an intersection with Tong Mi Road and West Kowloon Corridor.

-It is worth noting that the section of Prince Edward Road West from Olympic Garden to Nathan Road runs unidirectionally from east to west.
+The section of Prince Edward Road West from Olympic Garden to Nathan Road runs unidirectionally from east to west.
 Boundary Street serves as its complement by providing a nearby route which runs from west to east.

 Prince Edward Road East

 Prince Edward Road East is a road between Kowloon City and San Po Kong.
 It was originally the Sai Kung Road and later part of the Clear Water Bay Road.
 It later became part of the Prince Edward Road.
 In 1979, it became the Prince Edward Road East.

 The modern Prince Edward Road East starts from Choi Hung Interchange, where it meets Clear Water Bay Road to the northeast and Kwun Tong Road to the southeast.
 Then it goes west along the boundary between San Po Kong and the retired Kai Tak Airport, and finally ends at Olympic Garden in Kowloon City, where it branches into three roads, Ma Tau Chung Road, Argyle Street and Prince Edward Road West.

 Prince Edward Road East was once misspelled as "Princess Edward Road East" by MTR Corporation in the map describing Sha Tin to Central Link (from Diamond Hill station to Kai Tak).